 As mentioned above, accurate CSR information plays a critical role in getting to FOC faster.
 To help create operational efficiencies for your porting workflow, we launched a new CSR lookup tool & API to help verify CSR information, helping you avoid many of the 7 common mistakes that lead to the rejections listed above.

-Note: We keep our tools and processes up to date to provide you with as much guidance as possible in the dashboard when you’re submitting a port order.
+Note: We keep our tools and processes up to date to provide you with as much guidance as possible in the Bandwidth App when you’re submitting a port order.
 However, we cannot guarantee every field will be marked “required” for each appropriate carrier since carriers change their requirements from time to time.
 Even if it’s marked as optional, you can include the information if you’ve got it!
 It can only assist in processing your port request.

 Need more help with number porting?